-Other books by this author that I've reviewed include Disney in Shadow.
+Other books by this author which I have reviewed include Disney in Shadow

 Seventh in the Kingdom Keepers urban fantasy series for middle-grade readers and revolving around a quintet of teens tasked with saving Disney World.
 It’s been three years since Dark Passage, 6.